How to carry out checks on your business and customers, and what records you must keep to prevent money laundering.

 You also need to identify the ‘beneficial owner’ in certain situations.
 This may be because someone else is acting on behalf of another person in a particular transaction, or it may be because you need to establish the ownership structure of a company, partnership or trust.

-If you have doubts about a customer’s identity, you mustn’t continue to deal with them until you’re sure.
+If you have doubts about a customer’s identity, you must stop dealing with them until you’re sure.

 When you need to apply customer due diligence measures